Topics included in this article:

 - Who made the last adjustment, user, or PIN name

-- Settings change or enabling/disabling monitoring
+- Settings changes or enabling/disabling monitoring

 - Which location was impacted